 B.S. in Business Administration , University of Dayton; M.B.A., University of Dayton; D.M., University of Maryland

 Roger Bingham comes to Grace College with more than 16 years in higher education.
 Prior to his current position, he served in leadership roles in the Ivy Tech Community College system covering Student Affairs, finance and facilities.
 Bingham has also worked for private industry and the federal government.
 His family includes his wife and three teenage children.

 Some of the positions you can obtain:

-Responsible for the team's finances, as well as overseeing the other departments within the organization such as marketing, public relations, accounting, ticket sales, advertising, sponsorship, and community relations.
-A sports executive also works to establish long-term contracts and develop support within the communities where the team plays.
+Responsible for the team's finances, as well as overseeing the other departments within the organization such as marketing, public relations, accounting, ticket sales, advertising, sponsorship and community relations.
+A sports executive also works to establish long-term contracts and develops support within the communities where the team plays.